5-18 Marty Robbins Custom Artist Edition Little Martin Re-emerges with Classic Style 18 "El Paso" Features

 To honor “El Paso” and his other Texas-themed records, the black ebony fingerboard features a position marker in the shape of Texas at the 5th fret and a lone star at the 7th fret, plus the standard Old Style 18 dot position marker at the 9th, 12th and 15th frets, all inlaid in abalone pearl.
 The matching black ebony straight bridge is fitted with a “through” saddle of genuine bone, the nut also is crafted from genuine bone.

 Top, back and sides of the 5-18 Marty Robbins Custom Edition are tortoise bound; the top is accented by five-ply black/white edge purfling and an Old Style 18 rosette.
 The beveled and polished pickguard is Delmar™ tortoise-color nitrate, as is the endpiece, while the heelcap is tortoise-brown to match the binding.
-Traditional dark stain on the back, sides and neck combine with straw aging toner on the top to give the guitar vintage beaut y, a beaut y accentuated by its polished gloss lacquer finish.
+Traditional dark stain on the back, sides and custom guitar necks combine with straw aging toner on the top to give the guitar vintage beaut y, a beaut y accentuated by its polished gloss lacquer finish.

 A native of Arizona, Marty Robbins became interested in music while serving in the United States Navy during World War II.
 Stationed in the Solomon Islands, he learned to play guitar, started writing songs and began a lifelong love of Hawaiian music.
 Back home in Arizona after the war, he began playing guitar in a local band and was eventually hired to perform on the radio, a job that led to his hosting a 15-minute live television show, “Country Caravan.”
 His big break came when “Little” Jimmy Dickens made a guest appearance on the show and was so impressed by the host, he lobbied his label into signing Marty.